October

 listened for an hour and then were served a late dinner.
 While I was grabbing something

-to eat, my boss Jordan, came by my table and introduced himself.
+Jordan, came by my table and introduced himself.
 My first impression

 was quit positive, which was reassuring.
 We had only spoken on the phone for about 25